 15. Uber

 Uber’s homepage is action-oriented and user-centric, with a clear emphasis on its ride-hailing service.
+Uber’s own site serves as the primary platform for engaging and converting customers, making it the central hub for showcasing their brand identity and services.
 The prominent “Sign Up” button for new users and “Log In” for existing users makes navigation simple.
 Location-based services and personalized options enhance the user experience.

 Key Takeaway: Design for both new and returning users.
 Highlight your service’s benefits and offer personalized options to drive user engagement.